Healthy Homes Assessment Rongotai

 Home Assessments Rongotai for Rental Properties

-There are a myriad of things to look over in an house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are numerous things to check in the home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
 Some examples include:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling can have a significant impact for property managers and landlords.
-For specialist assistance, get in touch today to book your rental properties house evaluation.
+The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of the tenancy solutions ruling could be significant for property managers and landlords.
+For specialist guidance, contact us today and book your rental property house assessment.

 home assessments for rental properties